effectfully/inference-in-agda/InferenceInAgda.lagda.md

 - unification used for getting convenient and powerful pattern matching
 - unification used for inferring values of implicit arguments

 These are two completely distinct machineries.
-This tutorial covers only the latter for the moment being.
+This tutorial covers only the latter for the moment being as it's what gives Agda its inference capabilities.
 I'll probably say a few words about the former once I forget how hard it is to write long technical texts.

 This tutorial primarily targets